The 84th General Convention in Scottsdale, Arizona

-The Biennial Convention offers a unique opportunity for Phis of all ages from many parts of the world to meet in the true spirit of the Bond.
-Since 1880, the General Convention has held all supreme and legislative powers of the Fraternity.
-The Convention has three main responsibilities and powers.
+The Biennial Convention offers a unique opportunity for Phis of all ages from many parts of the world to meet in the true spirit of The Bond.
+General Convention has three main responsibilities and powers.
 They include:

 1. Electing the General Council